 The improvements I have experienced have been astonishing.
 My doctors had said that many of my symptoms and conditions would never improve.
 They were right if I had continued to follow their pain management plan I wouldn’t have improved.

 Thanks to Oska Pulse my psoriatic arthritis and fibromyalgia are better managed and wreaking less havoc in my life than ever before.
 Blown away by my results I began documenting my treatment and have been sharing it with my readers.
 Click here to read my series.

 Like any new treatment, I had to commit to using Oska Pulse daily and be patient.
 Some improvements occurred quickly while others took months.
 While I had to wait several months to experience full relief from my lower back pain, it was totally worth it as it is no longer a daily issue.
 I am also able to focus my treatment on other areas of my body and spend less time on the areas that used to be my worst.

 Oska Pulse comes with a band that allows you to wear your device and go about your life while treating your pain and conditions.
 I use mine at home, at the grocery store, in the car, and yes even at Disneyland.

-While you can’t bill your insurance for your Oska Pulse, you may deduct it from your medical savings account or deduct from your taxes under medical expenses.
-Save $55 when you use promo code DIVA and if you need to make payments be sure to check out using PayPal’s payment plan.
+While you can’t bill your insurance for your Oska Pulse, you may deduct it from your medical savings account or deduct it from your taxes under medical expenses.
+Save $55 when you use promo code CYNTHIA55.